FarronF/limerick-council-meetings/meetings/2020/10/14-Virtual Meeting of the Economic Development, Enterprise & Planning SPC/Minutes - Meeting of the Economic Development, Enterprise & Planning SPC - 8th June 2020.md

 V. Murray stated that this initiative was part of a short term strategy for the redevelopment

-of Limerick City, he also outlined medium / long term goals such as the delivery of Kirkland--- office development, Project Opera, UL City Centre Campus, Cleeves Campus, World Class
+of Limerick City, he also outlined medium / long term goals such as the delivery of Kirkland
+---
+office development, Project Opera, UL City Centre Campus, Cleeves Campus, World Class

 Waterfront, Docklands, Colbert Quarter, New Arthur’s Quay and other private sector